 The remainder of the section will consist in a proof of \Cref{thm: main-poly}.
-In Subsection \ref{sec: parallel} we prove some preliminary results, and show that our proof reduces to the problem of finding some special kind of separations in a subgraph $G_0$ of $G$ which is $6k$-layered (see \Cref{lem: keyP1}).
-In Subsection \ref{sec: key}, we give a proof of \Cref{lem: keyP1}, which is the most technical part of our proof.
+In Section \ref{sec: parallel} we prove some preliminary results, and show that our proof reduces to the problem of finding a special kind of separations in a subgraph $G_0$ of $G$ which is $6k$-layered (see \Cref{lem: keyP1}).
+In Section \ref{sec: key}, we give a proof of \Cref{lem: keyP1}, which is the most technical part of our proof.

 Without loss of generality, we will assume from now on that $i=1$, i.e., we will construct a set $X$ of size at most $720k^3+4k$ such that every component of $G-X$ that intersects $P_1$ has pathwidth at most $6k$.